 - EtherChannel creates an aggregation that is seen as one logical link.
 When several EtherChannel bundles exist between two switches, STP may block one of the bundles to prevent switching loops.
 When STP blocks one of the redundant links, it blocks the entire EtherChannel.
 This blocks all the ports belonging to that EtherChannel link.
 Where there is only one EtherChannel link, all physical links in the EtherChannel are active because STP sees only one (logical) link.

 - EtherChannel provides redundancy because the overall link is seen as one logical connection.
-Additionally, the loss of one physical link within the channel does not create a change in the topology; therefore a spanning tree recalculation is not required.
+Additionally, the loss of one physical link within the channel does not create a change in the topology, nor lose connectivity as long as at least one physical link is up; therefore a spanning tree recalculation is not required.

 - Currently each EtherChannel can consist of up to 8 compatibly-configured Ethernet ports.
 The Cisco IOS switch can currently support six EtherChannels.